-This guide will walk you through everything you need to know about wedding seating charts.
+This guide will walk you through everything you need about wedding seating charts.

 Without further ado, let’s get started!